|

 by the International Committee of Medical Journal Editors

 (Vancouver style) in www.icmje.org.
+Separate files should

-Separate files should be prepared for text, figures
+be prepared for text, figures and tables.

 The preferred file format for text (manuscript) is Word